Alexei Krasnozhon: Switch to the United States

 In March 2014, Krasnozhon announced that he planned to compete for the United States and would be coached by Peter Cain and Darlene Cain in Euless, Texas.
 He qualified for the 2015 US Championships on the junior level and won the pewter medal.

 On July 1, 2015, the Russian Figure Skating Federation released Krasnozhon so that he could compete internationally for the United States.
 While training in Moscow, Krasnozhon performed full run-throughs of his programs about once a week, but he began doing them daily after moving to Texas.

 2015–2016 season

 Making his Junior Grand Prix (JGP) debut, Krasnozhon won the bronze medal in August 2015 in Riga, Latvia.
-He then placed fifth in Torun, Poland.
+He then placed fifth in Toruń, Poland.
 After receiving the junior gold medal at the Midwestern Sectionals, he closed his season by winning the junior bronze medal at the 2016 U.S. Championships, finishing behind Tomoki Hiwatashi and Kevin Shum.